eeeckerson/pdf-downloader/README.md

 A python project for downloading .pdf filings from a public URL and organizing the folder structure using input files.
 Example configuration is setup for Alphabet's IR website.
 It includes a graphical interface for ease of use.
+Additional details are provided within the file: `pdf-downloader-design.pdf`

 ---
 ## Included Files